nwrenger/quickmaths/README.md

 # QuickMaths

 Welcome to QuickMaths, the website where mathematics is made easy and exciting!
-QuickMaths is committed to enhancing your basic arithmetic skills — addition, subtraction, multiplication, and division — while providing a platform to challenge friends and family locally.
+QuickMaths is committed to enhancing your basic arithmetic skills — addition, subtraction, multiplication, division, power and square root — while providing a platform to challenge friends and family locally.

 ## Learn Mode